tqtezos/minter-sdk/packages/minter-contracts/ligo/src/fixed_price_sale/README.md

 sales that the fixed price sale contract is hosting.
 To be clear, when we use the phrase "currently active sale", we mean to say that a seller has initiated some sale and there has of yet been no action taken that would prevent someone from buying the sale's offered product.
-This is a part of the implementation that could have been different.
-We shall discuss the rationale behind this decision in the section Design Choices.
-Nonetheless, the value of each entry in the big_map is the number of FA2 tokens that the seller specifies as the NFT's value.
+The value of each entry in the big_map is the number of FA2 tokens that the seller specifies as the NFT's value.
 The "key" of this `big_map` is another record uniquely specifying an active sale (excluding its sale price).
 It is definition is:

 ``` ocaml
 type sale_tokens_param =